aprilr4/tutorials/src/altering-page/index.md

 Every HTML element will raise a `"click"` event when the element is clicked.
 This will also occur on touch screens when the element is tapped, though after a very short delay.
 Touch screens will also raise `touchstart` and `touchend` events when the user starts and stops touching an element.

-Elements also raise a `"doubleclick"` event when the element is double-clicked/tapped, and `"contectmenu"` when the user clicks with the alternate button.
+Elements also raise a `"doubleclick"` event when the element is double-clicked/tapped, and `"contextmenu"` when the user clicks with the alternate button.

 ### Window Events